Datadienst Slimme Meter (P4)

 5. Start date for data retrieval

 This information is needed to determine from which date EnergyID may request meter data via the P4 data service.
 We can go back a maximum of 13 months.
-If the current grid user has lived at the address for more than 13 months, no extra date needs to be provided.

 This screenshot was taken in November 2025.